oduameh/Hyper-docs/DIDs.md

 ## Roles

-1. [DID Controller](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#did-controller) is the organization or individual who has control of the DID.
+- [DID controller](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#did-controller).
+Owns and manages the DID state.

 ## Prerequisites

-1. DID Controller Cloud agent up and running
+- DID controller Cloud agent running.

-## Overview
+## Cloud agent capabilities

-For this example, a PRISM DID gets created and stored inside the Cloud agent along with the private keys.
-It is not automatically published.
-The Agent will keep track of private keys used for the create-operation and the content of the operation itself.
+In this example, the Cloud agent creates a PRISM DID, stores the private keys, and keeps the create-operation payload.
+The DID is not published automatically; publication happens when you submit the operation to the blockchain.

-The Cloud agent provides two endpoint groups to facilitate PRISM DID usage.
+The Cloud agent exposes two endpoint groups for DID management:

-- `/dids/*` facilitate of low-level interactions between DID operations and the blockchain.
-The DID controllers will handle key management independently and use these endpoints for blockchain interaction.
+- `/dids/*`.
+Low-level operations that let controllers manage keys and interact with the blockchain directly.

-- `/did-registrar/*` Facilitates a higher-level interaction with PRISM DID, where the Cloud agent handles key management concerns.
+- `/did-registrar/*`.
+Higher-level operations where the Cloud agent manages keys on behalf of the controller.

 ## Endpoints

-The example uses the following endpoints
+The example uses the following endpoints:

 | Endpoint | Description | Role |
 | :---- | :---- | :---- |